 1. Real-Time Operating System (RTOS)

-This type of operating system is designed to respond within a fixed time limit, it is used in critical system where delays can cause failure.
-For example, Air traffic control systems, Autonomous vechicles, industrial process control etc.
+This type of operating system is designed to respond within a fixed time limit; it is used in critical systems where delays can cause failure.
+For example, air traffic control systems, autonomous vehicles, industrial process control, etc.

 2. Single-User Operating System

-This operating system support only one user at a time, commonly used in personal computer.
-Example of single-user operating system are Microsoft Windows and Apple macOS.
+This operating system supports only one user at a time and is commonly used in personal computers.
+Examples of single-user operating systems are Microsoft Windows and Apple macOS.

 3. Multiuser oerating System

-In multi-user operating system allows multiple users to access the system simultaneously, basacily used in server or in large network system.
+A multi-user operating system allows multiple users to access the system simultaneously and is basically used in a server or in a large network system.
 For example, Linux and Unix.

 4. Mobile Operating Syste

-This operating system is basicaly designed for smartphones and tables which is low power devices.
-For example, Android OS, iOS, Symbina OS, Blackberry OS and Windows mobile OS.
+This operating system is basically designed for smartphones and tablets, which are low-power devices.
+For example, Android OS, iOS, Symbian OS, Blackberry OS and Windows Mobile OS.

 Difference between Application Software and System Software: